containers/ramalama/docs/ramalama.1.md

 **ramalama** [*options*] *command*

 ## DESCRIPTION
-RamaLama : The goal of ramalama is to make AI boring.
+RamaLama : The goal of RamaLama is to make AI boring.

 On first run RamaLama inspects your system for GPU support, falling back to CPU support if no GPUs are present.
 It then uses container engines like Podman or